 Laser treatment and other kinds of eye surgery are called refractive surgery.
 The aim of these procedures is to change the refractive power (focusing power) of the eye in order to correct your vision.
 They can’t yet effectively reverse presbyopia.
 What’s more, most of the procedures are still being tested.
 The advantages of not having to wear glasses or contact lenses have to be weighed against the possible risks associated with the procedure.
-For instance, your spatial vision may be worse afterwards, or you may suddenly have trouble seeing things that are further away.
+For instance, your spatial vision may be worse afterwards, or you may struggle to seeing things that are further away.

 So if you wear reading glasses, varifocals, or bifocals (or are trying to put them off), we can almost certainly help.